 - If your flight is less than 1,500 km, your replacement flight must arrive at the point of destination with a delay of less than 2 hours;

-If you agreed to the alternative flight proposed by the airline but arrived at your final destination later than you were supposed to, you are still eligible to claim compensation.
+If you agreed to the alternative flight provided by the airline but arrived at the final destination later than originally scheduled, you are still eligible to claim compensation.

-The main factors that affect the amount of compensation are the flight distance and the delay time.
-See the table provided below for compensation amounts:
+The main factors that affect the amount of compensation are the flight distance and the duration of the delay.
+See the table below for compensation amounts:

 Under 2 hours | 2-3 hours | 3-4 hours | Over 4 hours | Never arrived | Distance |